 The Mediterranean olive growers dominate the world's olive oil market, producing over 70% of the world's olive oil.
 However, the terroir of the olive oil in the Mediterranean is very different, not from country to country but also from olive growers to olive growers.

-Land, altitude and temperature how do they affect olive oil?
+Land, altitude and temperature - how do they affect olive oil?

 There is so much talk about extra virgin olive oil and polyphenols you might have already heard.
-Polyphenols are antioxidants and a key component that makes olive oil a healthy product.
+Polyphenols are antioxidants and a critical component that makes olive oil a healthy product.

-The dry and sunny season will produce a more sharp and bitter good quality olive oil while altitude and temperatures can influence different fatty compositions.
+The dry and sunny season will produce a more sharp and bitter good quality olive oil, while altitude and temperatures can influence different fatty compositions.

 - A. Kiritsakis, F. Shahidi, Olives and Olive Oil as Functional Foods: Bioactivity, Chemistry and Processing, 2017